sigmasaur/AwSW-it/README.md

 * At line 228, 366, 439, 651, 653, 657, 687: Assumed plural of modesty; see also lines 615-617 of [`lorem4.rpy`](#lorem4rpy).
 * At line 228, 493, 659: Corrected simple dash or en-dash to em-dash.
 * At line 447: Corrected uppercase letter to lowercase after colon.
-* At line 456: Adapted to preserve a pun; reverse translation: *I don't have a spit weapon, unless you count spluttering.*
 * At line 553: Enclosed *human* in italics tags.

 ### [`lorem2.rpy`](italiantl/lorem2.rpy)